JamesB0T/Windsensor_WiFi_1000/README.md

-## The Windsensor WiFi 1000 is an OpenSource project to build windsensor for sailboats with 3D printer parts and a ESP8266
+## The Windsensor WiFi 1000 is an OpenSource project to build a wind transducer for sailboats using 3D printer parts and an ESP8266 microcontroller

-My windsensor was damaged in winter 2018 caused by a big storm in Netherlands.
-I needed a new windsensor for my small sailboat.
+My wind transducer got damaged in winter 2018 by a big storm in Netherlands.
+I needed a new transducer for my small sailboat.
 It is a Dehlya 22.
-I searched an interesting and useful project for my new 3D printer.
+I looked for an interesting and useful project for my new 3D printer.
 At first I tried to build the hemispheric parts and the rotor.
 After successful 3D printing I was amazed about the good quality and mechanical precision.
 My printer is a low cost Chinese model JGAurora in prusa design.
 At this point I started my project with the windsensor and I designed all parts in 3D for my printer.

 For designing I use the online CAD program [Onshape](https://www.onshape.com).
 It is easy, powerfull and innovative.
 You just need a PC and a web browser with 3D function (Web GL).
 You find my project under the term "windsensor".
 Copy it to your own workplace so you can view and modify the 3D model.

 This windsensor is based on a [patent](Patents/US5231876.pdf) from Peet Bros Inc. The patent has expired and everyone can use it.
 The function is very simple using two reed magnet sensors for wind speed and wind direction.
 I modified the circuit and used two hall sensors instead.
-An ESP8266-E12 measures values from both sensors and calculates wind speed and wind direction.
+An ESP8266-E12 microcontroller measures values from both sensors and calculates wind speed and wind direction.
 The operating principle is amazingly simple and smart.
 It is a perfect combination of simplicity and effectiveness and sets up a good task for the ESP8266 microcontroller.

-If you want to help or consider this project useful, please donate.
+If you like to help or consider this project useful, please donate.
 Thanks for your support!

 ![Donate](Pictures/Donate.gif)